We Need Aerobic Exercise

 - Reduced their consumption level of pain relievers

 What’s interesting about this study is how close the results are to other studies that examined the effects of yoga on fibromyalgia patients.
 It appears that there are two key aspects of these exercise programs that can particularly help patients.
-These types of exercises may or may not decrease overall pain, but they do appear to help patients mentally manage pain by giving them a better sense of self and of control over their bodies.
+These types of exercises may or may not decrease overall pain, but they do appear to help patients mentally manage pain by giving them a better sense of self and control over their bodies.
 Moreover, these exercises also help patients improve their energy levels, allowing them to more fully enjoy other aspects of their lives.

 Give Tai Chi Or Yoga A Try